LateefahA/Terraform_Ansible_and_Jenkins/README.md

-# DevOps Learning Journey: Grafana, Prometheus, Terraform, Ansible, and Jenkins
+# DevOps: Grafana, Prometheus, Terraform, Ansible, and Jenkins

 ## Overview
 This repository contains the projects and exercises I completed as part of my DevOps learning journey.
 The course focused on deploying Grafana and Prometheus to AWS EC2 instances using Terraform, Ansible, and Jenkins.